 Adam Braskich (B.A.
 2007), CCJS double major and CIVICUS alumni, has been accepted at Harvard Law School this upcoming semester.
 Adam has spent the last three years working as an officer for the Baltimore Police Department.
 Please join us in congratulating our fellow Terp!

-Angela Gover, associate professor at the University of Colorado Denver, won the UCD 2009 "Excellence in Research and Creative Activities Award" for the Downtown Campus.
+Angela Gover (M.A.
+1992, and Ph.D.
+2000) is an associate professor at the University of Colorado Denver, who won the UCD 2009 "Excellence in Research and Creative Activities Award" for the Downtown Campus.
 The university gives awards within each college for excellence in teaching, research, and service.
-She won the award from the School of Public Affairs before competing with the recipients of the aware from other colleges on campus.
+She won the award from the School of Public Affairs before competing with the recipients of the award from other colleges on campus.
 Angela obtained her Ph.D. in Criminology and Criminal Justice from the University of Maryland, College Park in May of 2007, and we are happy to congratulate her on this achievement!

-CCJS would like to congratulate Lt.
-Paul Starks, Director of Media Services Division of the Montgomery County Police Department, for his nomination in the fifth annual America’s Most Wanted “All-Star” Contest.
+Lt.
+Paul Starks, Director of Media Services Division of the Montgomery County Police Department, was nominated in the fifth annual America’s Most Wanted “All-Star” Contest.
 Starks received his Bachelor of Arts from CCJS in 1980 and has been working with the MCPD since 1985.
 He has helped take the MCPD above and beyond the call of duty by connecting them and the local community with the creation of his “Most Wanted” webpage and his help in the development of the “Be On The Lookout” television program.
-You can vote for its choice in the “All-Star” contest once a day, every day.
-Voting to elect the grand prize winner will run April 16 - May 4.
-To vote visit amw.com/allstar/2009/.
-Please join us in supporting and congratulating our fellow Terp!